Creative Writing at North Hennepin Community College

 Since graduating from NHCC, Heather Johnson (Busse) (she/her) attended Hamline University for a BFA in English and Creative Writing, wrote "The Useful Life Clockworks Company" published in Calamities Press, and ran for U.S. Senate in 2014, losing to Al Franken and Mike McFadden.
 In 2021, Heather ran and won a director seat for the Marcy Holmes board.
 She is active in her community, caring for her two children, and one cat, Fizzgig.
 Heather currently writes and edits proposals for healthcare administrative contracts.
 Additionally, she started a publication company called Starweather Press, LLC.
 She plans to publish her own work through Starweather Press.
 Heather continues to write and edit fiction part-time.

-Mayra Menor (she/her) graduated from NHCC with an AFA in Creative Writing and, since then, went on to get a BFA in Creative Writing from Metropolitan State University.
+Mayra Menor (she/her) graduated from NHCC with an AFA in Creative Writing and, since then, went on to get a BFA in Creative Writing from Metro State University.
 Instead of continuing her education in writing, she decided to study Korean.
 It was hard, and after two years, all she learned was how to confidently introduce herself.
 Mayra has written multiple children’s stories (none of which have been published) and poems (which have been posted on Instagram, but can that really be called “published?”).
 She has gravitated towards editing and took on a job reviewing health insurance forms, looking for errors in translated documents.
 She also recently took on an editing project, volunteering to read a book translated from Korean and help the author better express himself in the English version of his book.
 Mayra is excited to be making her way back to books and looks forward to future opportunities this experience will bring.

 Since completing her AFA in Creative Writing at NHCC, Jamie Randall (she/her) has received a BA and MFA in Creative Writing from Augsburg University.
 Jamie participated in a community dance and art project "Weave," created by Rosy Simas, publishing poems inspired by the performances.
 Currently, Jamie is teaching English at Inver Hills Community College and bringing poetry to her community through writing workshops.
 Jamie found her passion working with students while in Diversity & Equity at NHCC for 7 years before pursuing teaching.